Skip to main content

 Question 1 of 20

-It often feels like I am detached from my bodily sensations.
+I often feel like I am observing myself from outside of my body.

 Disagree